openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func clear(): Unit
 ```

-Functionality: Removes all elements from this deque.
+Functionality: Clears all elements from this deque.

 ### func iterator()